LGBTQ-affirming religious groups: Sikhism

 As individuals, many Sikhs support LGBTQ rights, civil partnerships, and same sex marriage because of the religion's emphasis on justice and equality.
 Civil partnerships and same sex marriage are not banned in the Guru Granth Sahib.
 LGBT-affirming Sikhs point to the Sikh belief that marriage is a union of souls.
 In Sikhism, the soul is seen as genderless, and the outward appearance of human beings (man, woman) is a temporary state.

 Sikhism does not have a singular stance on LGBTQ rights.
 In 2005, the Jathedar of the Akal Takht, the highest temporal authority in Sikhism based in India, condemned homosexuality and urged Sikhs in Canada to vote against gay marriage.
 Navdeep Singh Bains defied this advice and supported gay marriage rights.
 Past edicts from the Jathedar have not always been acknowledged or accepted by Sikh communities, both within India and abroad.
 The Sikh Council of the United Kingdom supports gay commitment ceremonies and legal rights but not marriage rights.
 Many Sikhs, particular in Canada, have vocally support LGBTQ rights including Jagmeet Singh who is the first Sikh to be elected to leadership of a Canadian federal political party.
 LGBTQ groups were invited to march in the Sikh Baisakhi Parade in Vancouver and invited to the spring Vaisakhi festival.
 The World Sikh Organization (WSO) based in Canada supports the rights of LGBTQ people.

+Sarbat is an organization consisting of a group of volunteer Sikhs who are both practising and non-practising with a mission of furthering the Sikh LGBT+ cause.
+The members host meetings and provide support for LGBT Sikhs.
+They do not consider themselves to be a religious group.
+Most of their volunteers are based around London.
+Sarbat's core ethics include the idea of Seva (selfless service); equality and respect; acknowledgement of five fundamental qualities that Gurus advocated (1.
+Sat (truth), 2.
+Daya (compassion), 3.
+Santokh (contentment), 4.
+Nimrata (humility), and 5.
+Pyaar (love)); and confidentiality/discretion.